Indiana Grand Wagering 101

 The Program — If you want to be on top of things, pick up a program.
 It can tell you how to understand a horse’s class, speed rating, past finishes and times and more information about who just might come out on top.
 There’s an easy-to-use guide in the opening section of the program that explains it all in detail.
 Our program makes handicapping understandable and fun.

 The Experts — No one understands the sport better than the people who study it every day, and their picks are available to you.
 So, pick up a tip sheet while you’re at the track and check the program for favorites.
-Also look for hot tips in newspapers or on the monitors at the track.
+Also look for hot tips online or through the monitors at the track.

 WHAT TO LOOK FOR